-- An excel file in the CSV format.

-- Copied to the root directory.

-- Referenced in the device_list option of the "fwupdate.cfg" file.
-See fwupdate.cfg (on page 358).
+- A CSV (comma-separated values) format file exported from a spreadsheet application like Excel. - Copied to the root directory. - Referenced in the device_list option of the "fwupdate.cfg" file.
+See fwupdate.cfg (on page 405).

 Every PXE identifies its entry in the "devicelist.csv" file by comparing its serial number or MAC address to one of the columns in the file.